 Attorney’s Arrest Highlights SPLC’s Ties to Radical Left

 On Sunday night, March 5, approximately 150 individuals armed with stones, fireworks, and Molotov cocktails departed a nearby protest, overran police defenses, and destroyed equipment before attempting to melt back into the crowd.
-When police received backup, they were able to apprehend 35 of the agitators, including Jurgens.
+When police received backup, they were able to apprehend 35 of the agitators, including Jergens.

 On Monday night, March 6, SPLC and NLG issued a joint statement.
-SPLC claimed that Jurgens’s “arrest is not evidence of any crime, but of heavy-handed law enforcement intervention against protesters” as “part of a months-long escalation of policing tactics against protesters.”
+SPLC claimed that Jergens’s “arrest is not evidence of any crime, but of heavy-handed law enforcement intervention against protesters” as “part of a months-long escalation of policing tactics against protesters.”
 NLG agreed that, “Each of these instances, including the many protesters charged with domestic terrorism, make clear that law enforcement views movement activists as enemies of the state.”
 How silly of them!
 Those must have been fireworks of friendship they were throwing at officers.

 NLG continued to explain its involvement:

 “As trained witnesses of police conduct, NLG Legal Observers serve an important role in supporting movement organizers and activists.
 NLG is proud to contribute in whatever ways we can to advancing the critical work of our movement allies advocating for liberation and community care.
 NLG remains in solidarity with the movement to Stop Cop City.”

 Family Research Council President Tony Perkins said on “Washington Watch” that it was “outrageous” that SPLC is standing behind Jergens.
 “How do you ‘observe’ domestic terrorism? … Are you coaching them on how to do this?” he asked.
 He compared it to a pro-life attorney going to observe the firebombing of an abortion facility.